sts10/uniquely-decodable/readme.markdown

 ```
 cargo bench
 ```
-FYI it takes about 10 minutes to run all of the benchmarks currently!
+FYI running all benchmarks can take a few minutes, depending on which are commented in and out.

 ## Adding your own procedure/implementation